-Edward Mendoza earned his Bachelor’s Degree in 1999 from Augusta State University in Business Management.
-Following this he attended Johnson Wales University in Vail, Colorado earning his Associates in Culinary Arts and has been moving up the culinary ladder ever since.
-After a year as a line cook at the Larkspur in Vail.
-Edward moved to Charleston, South Carolina where he worked at Louis’s, renowned for their “Southern Fine Dining”.
-While working for Chef Louis Osteen, Edward perfected how to take classic French techniques and add a southern twist.
+Edward Mendoza’s ingenuity and creativity can be found at Cucina 503 in Augusta, Georgia.
+He earned his Bachelor’s Degree in Business Management from Augusta State University, and a degree in Culinary Arts from Johnson Wales University in Vail, Colorado.
+He began his culinary career as line cook in Vail and then moved to Charleston, South Carolina where he worked at Louis’s, renowned for their “Southern Fine Dining.”
+While working for Chef Louis Osteen, Edward perfected how to add a southern twist to classic French techniques.

-Following this culinary success Edward took the reins and helped open the Le Cordon Blue School of Culinary Arts in Dallas.
-During his four years as opening chef and teacher, he was sent to the LCB International Training Center in Ottawa, Canada where he learned classic techniques of cooking French cuisine.
-Currently, Edward also attends the International Star Chefs Congress in New York, a three-day culinary symposium where the world’s most influential and innovative chefs present the latest techniques and culinary concepts yearly.
+From there, he became the opening chef and a teacher at the Le Cordon Blue School of Culinary Arts in Dallas.
+During his time there, he attended the LCB International Training Center in Ottawa, Canada where he learned classic techniques of cooking French cuisine.
+He continues to attend the International Star Chefs Congress in New York, an annual three-day culinary symposium where the most influential, innovative chefs present the latest techniques and culinary concepts.

-Along with his multiple accomplishments, Edward has extensive experience in catering corporate events, having worked for Executive Marketing Services and Corporate Quarters in Augusta, Georgia.
-Edward has been corporate chef for The Masters, The U.S. Open, The Kentucky Derby, The Super Bowl, and The Salt Lake City Olympics.
+Edward has extensive experience in catering corporate events.
+He has been corporate chef for The Masters, The U.S. Open, The Kentucky Derby, The Super Bowl, and The Salt Lake City Olympics.

-Prior to joining the team at Reynolds Lake Oconee, Chef Moore led culinary operations at the prestigious Broadmoor Resort in Colorado Springs, Colo., Turnberry Isle in Miami, Fla., and the flagship Ritz-Carlton Resorts of Naples, Fla., where he maintained Mobile Five Star and AAA Five Diamond status for four seasons.
+Prior to joining the team at Reynolds Lake Oconee, Chef Moore led culinary operations at the prestigious Broadmoor Resort in Colorado Springs, Colorado, Turnberry Isle in Miami, Florida, and the flagship Ritz-Carlton Resorts of Naples, Florida, where he maintained Mobile Five Star and AAA Five Diamond status for four seasons.
 In 2003, Chef Moore was recognized by the American Culinary Federation as a Certified Master Chef – the highest level of certification available.